what we do

 POLICY ADVOCACY & ANALYSIS

-The NYIC advocates for better laws and policies at the local, state, and national levels to improve the lives of immigrants and all New Yorkers.
+The NYIC advocates for better laws and policies at the local, state, and national levels to improve the lives of immigrants and all New Yorkers, with a particular focus on the needs of low income immigrant communities.
 We bring one of the nation’s most diverse constituencies together to work in coalition for positive social change.
 Our policy priorities include fighting for just and humane immigration reform, increasing the availability of key integration services such as adult English classes and affordable legal services, and improving immigrants’ access to quality health care, education, safe and affordable housing, and other community resources.
 Learn more.

 CIVIC PARTICIPATION & LEADERSHIP DEVELOPMENT